Morisco

 crypto-Islamic practices occurred in Granada in 1727, with most receiving relatively light sentences.

-In Spanish, morisco was also used in official colonial-era documentation in Spanish America to denote mixed-race castas: the children of relations between Spanish men and women of mixed African-European ancestry.
+In the Spanish language and unrelated to the Moriscos of Spain (who were European Muslims), the term Morisco was used In colonial-era documentation in Spanish America to denote mixed-race castas: the children of Spanish men and women of European-Mulata ancestry.

 Name and etymology

 The label morisco for Muslims who converted to Christianity began to appear in texts in the first half of the sixteenth century, though the use of the term at this time was limited.
 Usage became widespread in Christian sources during the second half of the century, but it was unclear whether Moriscos adopted the term.
 In their texts, it was more common for them to speak of themselves simply as muslimes (Muslims); in later periods, they may have begun to accept the label.
 In modern times, the label is in widespread use in Spanish literature and adopted by other languages, including الموريسكيون.

 The word morisco appears in twelfth-century Castilian texts as an adjective for the noun moro.
 These two words are comparable to the English adjective "Moorish" and noun "Moor".
 Mediaeval Castilians used the words in the general senses of "Muslim" or an "Arabic-speaker" as in the case of Muslim converts; the words continued to be used in these older meanings even after the more specific meaning of morisco (which does not have a corresponding noun) became widespread.